 We are party to a number of lawsuits, threatened lawsuits and other claims arising out of the normal course of business.
 On a quarterly basis, we assess our liabilities and contingencies in connection with outstanding legal proceedings utilizing the latest information available.
 Where it is probable that we will incur a loss and the amount of the loss can be reasonably estimated, we record a liability in our consolidated financial statements.
 These legal accruals may be increased or decreased to reflect any relevant developments on a quarterly basis.
 Where a loss is not probable or the amount of the loss is not estimable, we do not record a legal accrual, consistent with applicable accounting guidance.
 Based on information currently available to us, advice of counsel, and available insurance coverage, we believe that our established accruals are adequate and the liabilities arising from the legal proceedings will not have a material adverse effect on our consolidated financial condition.
-We note, however, that in light of the inherent uncertainty in legal proceedings, there can be no assurance that the ultimate resolution of a matter will not exceed established accruals.
+We note, however, that in light of the inherent uncertainty in legal proceedings there can be no assurance that the ultimate resolution of a matter will not exceed established accruals.
 As a result, the outcome of a particular matter or a combination of matters may be material to our results of operations for a particular period, depending upon the size of the loss or our income for that particular period.

-In November 2017, a suit was filed in Savannah, Georgia state court ("State Court") against Davey Tree, its subsidiary, Wolf Tree, Inc. ("Wolf Tree"), a former Davey employee, two Wolf Tree employees, and a former Wolf Tree employee alleging various acts of negligence and seeking compensatory and punitive damages for wrongful death and assault and battery of the plaintiff's husband, a Wolf Tree employee, who was shot and killed in August 2017.
+In November 2017, a wrongful death lawsuit was filed in Savannah, Georgia in the State Court of Chatham County ("State Court") against Davey Tree, its subsidiary, Wolf Tree, Inc. ("Wolf Tree"), a former Davey employee, a Wolf Tree employee, and two former Wolf Tree employees.
+That complaint, as subsequently amended, alleges various acts of negligence and seeks compensatory damages for the wrongful death of the plaintiff's husband, a Wolf Tree employee, who was shot and killed in August 2017.

-In July 2018, a related survival action was filed by the deceased's estate against Davey Tree, its subsidiary, Wolf Tree, and four current and former employees in Savannah, Georgia, which arises out of the same allegations, seeks compensatory and punitive damages and also includes three Racketeer Influenced and Corrupt Organizations Act ("RICO") claims under Georgia law seeking compensatory damages, treble damages, and punitive damages.
+In July 2018, a related survival action was filed in Savannah, Georgia by the deceased's estate against Davey Tree, its subsidiary, Wolf Tree, and four current and former employees, which arises out of the same allegations, seeks compensatory and punitive damages and also includes three Racketeer Influenced and Corrupt Organizations Act ("RICO") claims under Georgia law seeking treble damages.
 The 2018 case was removed to the United States District Court for the Southern District of Georgia, Savannah Division ("Federal Court"), on August 2, 2018.
-The Company filed a motion to dismiss the RICO claims.
-Plaintiffs filed a motion to remand the case to state court, which the Company has opposed.

 The cases were mediated unsuccessfully in December 2018 and the State Court case was originally set for trial on January 22, 2019.
-However, as discussed below, all of the civil cases were later stayed on December 28, 2018 and currently remain stayed.
+However, as discussed below, the two civil cases were ultimately stayed for more than four years.

 On December 6, 2018, a former Wolf Tree employee pled guilty to conspiracy to conceal, harbor, and shield illegal aliens.
-On December 21, 2018, the United States federal prosecutors filed a motion to stay both actions on the grounds that on December 13, 2018, an indictment was issued charging two former Wolf Tree employees and another individual with various crimes, including conspiracy to murder the deceased.
-Two of the three individually charged defendants have pled guilty to charges on March 28, 2022 and April 11, 2022 but have not yet been sentenced.
-A third individual criminally charged defendant is scheduled to go to trial in October 2022.
+On December 21, 2018, the United States Department of Justice ("DOJ") filed a motion to stay both actions on the grounds that on December 7, 2018, an indictment was issued charging two former Wolf Tree employees and another individual with various crimes, including conspiracy to murder the deceased.
+The State Court case was stayed on December 28, 2018 and the Federal Court case was stayed on January 8, 2019.
+On January 29, 2019, the State Court ordered the parties to return to mediation, which occurred on April 17, 2019, but was unsuccessful in resolving the matters.